 How to Remove the Lobster Tail Meat, Whole

-Removing the tail meat raw in one whole piece lends itself to butter poaching or gentle steaming.
+Removing the tail meat raw in one whole piece is a delicious way to prep for butter poaching or gentle steaming.

 - Turn the lobster tail on its back, with the softer under-shell up.

 - With kitchen shears, starting from the big end to the fan-tail, cut a slit on each side of the back of the tail so the entire back membrane piece can be peeled back.

 - Pull the middle of the underside membrane back like a band-aid.